docsforadobe/illustrator-scripting-guide/docs/jsobjref/CharacterStyle.rst

-.. _jsobjref/characterStyle:
+.. _jsobjref/CharacterStyle:

-Character Style
+CharacterStyle
 ################################################################################

 ``characterStyle``

 **Description**

 Associates character attributes with characters.
-For an example, see :ref:`jsobjref/characterStyles`.
+For an example, see :ref:`jsobjref/CharacterStyles`.

 ----